shradha09/containers-workshop/_posts/handson/2015-12-15-Docker_Images.markdown

   `$ debootstrap [OPTION...]
 SUITE TARGET [MIRROR [SCRIPT]]`

-- _SUITE_: It refers to the release code name.
+- SUITE: It refers to the release code name.

-- _MIRROR_: Refers to the respective repository
+- MIRROR: Refers to the respective repository

 Example : Create a base image of fedora 23, using following steps :